-Our research shows that Stacy Isaac Rambo bought the house in 1910 and moved in with his wife and 8-year-old son.
+Research shows that Stacy Isaac Rambo bought the house in 1910 and moved in with his wife and 8-year-old son.
 He did an extensive renovation over the next decade and a half or so until his death.
 That meant adding electricity, running water, indoor plumbing, and a mechanized coal-burning furnace.
-When we began to “change” some things (removing the last of his knob and tube wiring and tearing down bricks where he had enclosed a back porch to create an indoor bathroom (1920s style)…. well, we felt we would surely stir up his ghost.

 Over the years guests have smelled peanut butter muffins cooking at 2:30 a.m. and smelled spilled bourbon and rose perfume.
 Those were observations by inexperienced people, people NOT looking for ghosts, believing in ghosts or WANTING to experience one.

 Then there are the reports by the people who seem to have the ability to see them.
 These people most often had a near-death experience which triggered their perceptiveness.
 They have reported men in “old fashioned” or “old military” clothing.
 Most recently, a woman who says she could be like the Long Island medium–but chooses to not respond to the spirits–had a young woman sit on her bed then look over her shoulder as she packed her suitcase.

 From time to time we have ghost-hunting groups want to come ghost hunt.
 (We book clubs mid-week and there is a fee.)
 Those who intend to find a ghost never do.
 Those who want to predict the next occurrence cannot.
 They seem shy and they are not on anyone’s timetable.